Rat Containerization and Complaint Volume: Did NYC's Mandatory Bin Rollout Causally Reduce Rodent Sightings?

 5.3 Limitations#

-1. Parallel trends rejected.
-The event-study FF-test rejects flat pre-period leads at p<.001p < .001.
-The HonestDiD bounds (§4.6) are the formal defense; under the linear-trend extrapolation family the identified set excludes zero through Mˉ=2.0\bar M = 2.0.
-Under the coarser relative-magnitudes family, the point estimate breaks at Mˉ=0.5\bar M = 0.5.
+- Parallel trends rejected.
+The event-study -test rejects flat pre-period leads at .
+The HonestDiD bounds (§4.6) are the formal defense; under the linear-trend extrapolation family the identified set excludes zero through .
+Under the coarser relative-magnitudes family, the point estimate breaks at .
+Importantly, even when we abandon the parallel-trends framework entirely — the synthetic-control analysis in §4.8 — the pilot ATT comes back at , agreeing with the §4.4 per-cohort point estimate of to within about 2%.
+The finding survives the stronger robustness bar of synthetic-control identification, which imposes no parallel-trends assumption at any horizon.

-2. 311 complaints are not rat abundance.
-Complaint volume reflects both underlying rat activity and citizen reporting propensity [(Legewie & Schaeffer, 2016; Kontokosta & Hong, 2021)](#ref-legewie2016).
-Lower-Manhattan and brownstone-belt residents are known to engage with 311 at higher rates than outer-borough residents [(Minkoff, 2016)](#ref-minkoff2016), which could either overstate or understate the true effect depending on whether containerization also changes reporting propensity (e.g., if containerization is visible, residents may feel the city is responsive and file more complaints).
-A ground-truth secondary outcome — DOHMH rat-inspection pass/fail results from NYC Open Data p937-wjvj — is the most direct robustness check and is earmarked for the next revision.
+- 311 complaints are not rat abundance.
+Complaint volume reflects both underlying rat activity and citizen reporting propensity (Legewie & Schaeffer, 2016; Kontokosta & Hong, 2021).
+Lower-Manhattan and brownstone-belt residents are known to engage with 311 at higher rates than outer-borough residents (Minkoff, 2016), which could either overstate or understate the true effect depending on whether containerization also changes reporting propensity (e.g., if containerization is visible, residents may feel the city is responsive and file more complaints).
+We now report the most direct robustness check against this concern — the DOHMH rat-inspection secondary outcome (§4.9).
+It is only a partial resolution: the heterogeneity-robust Callaway-Sant'Anna and Sun-Abraham estimators corroborate the negative effect on inspector-confirmed rat presence, but the TWFE and BJS estimators are null on that noisier outcome, so we cannot claim the reporting-propensity channel is fully ruled out.

-5. Truncated post-window for the citywide cohort.
-At panel cutoff (2026-03), the citywide cohort has 16.5 months of post- treatment data; the pilot cohort has 33.
+- Truncated post-window for the citywide cohort.
+At panel cutoff (2026-06), the citywide cohort has 20 months of post-treatment data; the pilot cohort has 36.
 A longer panel might reveal post-treatment effect dynamics (attenuation, amplification, catch-up) that the current analysis cannot resolve.

 5.4 Policy reading#

-1. The 2024 citywide rollout is the more effective phase.
-The 2× magnitude gap between pilot and citywide per-CD effects (§4.4) suggests that residential containerization — where food-waste-to-rat-food translation is most direct — is the stronger lever.
+- The 2024 citywide rollout is the more effective phase.
+The roughly two-fold magnitude gap between pilot and citywide per-CD effects (§4.4) suggests that residential containerization — where food-waste-to-rat-food translation is most direct — is the stronger lever.
 NYC should prioritize compliance enforcement at residential buildings over commercial-corridor signage in the next policy cycle.

-3. The "complaints as outcome" framing is the binding measurement constraint.
-Policy stakeholders should fund the DOHMH-inspection secondary-outcome extension (§5.3); a complaint-volume finding with a ground-truth cross-check is substantially more defensible politically than a complaint- volume finding alone.
+- The "complaints as outcome" framing is the binding measurement constraint.
+The DOHMH-inspection secondary outcome (§4.9) is the first step past it, and it already corroborates the direction on the two heterogeneity-robust estimators.
+Policy stakeholders should fund its extension — a longer inspection window and building-level linkage — because a complaint-volume finding with a ground-truth cross-check is substantially more defensible politically than a complaint-volume finding alone.

 6. Conclusion#

 Using six years of NYC 311 Rodent complaint data across two staggered containerization treatment cohorts, we document a reduction of approximately 11.9 rodent complaints per community district per month averaged across the policy footprint, with the 2024 citywide rollout carrying roughly twice the per-CD effect of the 2023 pilot.
-The estimate is statistically significant under all four staggered-robust DiD estimators, survives four robustness probes, and — under the linear-trend-extrapolation HonestDiD restriction family — withstands bounded deviations from parallel trends through Mˉ=2.0\bar M = 2.0.
-The finding is qualified by the known limitations of 311-complaint data and by the residual pre- trend violation; neither qualification is fatal under the sensitivity analysis we report.
-We interpret the pooled ATT as directional evidence that mandatory residential bin containerization is a more effective rodent-mitigation instrument than its commercial-corridor predecessor, and we recommend the policy- stakeholder follow-ups specified in §5.4.
+The estimate is statistically significant under all four staggered-robust DiD estimators, survives five robustness probes, is reproduced by a parallel-trends-free synthetic control on the pilot cohort, is directionally corroborated by a DOHMH inspector-confirmed secondary outcome, and — under the linear-trend-extrapolation HonestDiD restriction family — withstands bounded deviations from parallel trends through .
+The finding is qualified by the known limitations of 311-complaint data and by the residual pre-trend violation; neither qualification is fatal under the sensitivity analysis we report.
+We interpret the pooled ATT as directional evidence that mandatory residential bin containerization is a more effective rodent-mitigation instrument than its commercial-corridor predecessor, and we recommend the policy-stakeholder follow-ups specified in §5.4.

 References#